jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 ## Creating the virtual environment

 First of all we create a VM without an OS installed.
-This VM will act as the Server.
+This VM will act as our baremetal Server.

 ```bash
 kcli create vm -P uefi_legacy=true -P start=false -P nets=[default] \